 I'm on a mission: to help you pay less tax this financial year.

-Actually, the fundraising is more like a pre-requisite; we have committed to raise atleast INR 80,000 and stand by our word!
+Fundraising is more like a pre-requisite; we have committed to raise atleast INR 80,000 and stand by our word!

-Actually, anybody can walk.
+And, anybody can walk.
 It's where and when you walk, and more specifically, when you finally stop that matters.

 I'm walking 100km, with three of my friends, on one of India's most challenging endurance event, punctuated by only a brief stop every 10-15km to tend the blisters, grab some energy bars and top-up our drink bottle.
 It's called Oxfam India Trailwalker.